-Bill C-69 increased the Lifetime Capital Gains Exemption (LCGE) for selling small business shares and qualified farm and fishing property from a little over \$1 million to \$1.25 million.
+Bill C-69 increased the Lifetime Capital Gains Exemption (LCGE) for qualified farm and fishing property from a little over \$1 million to \$1.25 million.
+It does not change the rules regarding intergenerational farm or fishing property transfers to spouses/common-law partners or children.